The Happenings on Shaw Hill

 * * *

-When you are in the most frightening place, and at the risk of being the next victim, what do you do next?
+When you are in the most frightening place, and at the risk of being the next victim, what should you do?
 I had no weapon, no means to defend myself.
 But I did have my phone.
-Quietly, I swiped the screen and tapped this message to Megan:
+Quickly, I swiped the screen and tapped this message to Megan:

 Help.
 I am in the basement.